asynts/pico-os/Notes/Outline.md

 -   How can I unit test parts of the system?

--   Are modules strictly hierachical?
-    Is it possible for `foo.bar.baz` to include `foo.another`?

 -   How can I test/run the system on actual hardware?
     Last time this was quite laborious.
     Maybe I can setup QEMU for development?